salmanzafar949/MQTT-Laravel/Readme.md

 * Name and Password Authentication
 * Certificate Protection for end to end encryption
 * Enable Debug mode to make it easier for debugging
+* Now you can also set Client_id of your choice and if you don't want just simply don't use or set it to null

 ## Enable the package (Optional)

 This package implements Laravel auto-discovery feature.
 After you install it the package provider and facade are added automatically for laravel >= 5.5.

 __This step is only required if you are using laravel version <5.5__